gaievskyi/event-loop/README.md

 ### BinaryHeap

-A binary heap data structure used for managing tasks in the event loop.
+A binary heap data structure is used for managing tasks in the event loop.

 #### Methods